tparkerd/pgwasdbi/README.md

-# pgwasdbi
+# Plant GWAS database Ingest Package

 Data importation modules for Baxter lab's GWAS database

 ## Features

+* TODO

+## Planned Features

+* Database connection test without data
+* Allow global configuration to be set by user using syntax similar to `pgwasdbi config --global hostname=192.168.0.232`.

 ## Installation

+### Environment

-### Environment Make a .env file in your root directory.
-You may use the .env.example as a basis for it.
+Make a `.env` file in your root directory.
+You may use the `.env.example` as a basis for it.

 ```ini
 # .env.example